 7. The student may also wish to schedule a meeting with the Disability Grievance Committee.

 8. The Disability Grievance Committee will investigate the grievance and render their final decision by submitting a written letter to the student within 14 days.
-This letter will also be sent to the Dean of Business and Graduate School, the Associate Dean of Academic Services, and the Director of Disability Services.
+This letter will also be sent to the Vice President of Academic Affairs, the Associate Dean of Academic Services, and the Director of Disability Services.

-Please note that a grievance may not be considered if you have not followed official procedure in registering with the Office of Disability Services.
+Please note that a grievance may not be considered if the student has not followed official procedure by submitting complete and current documentation and registering with Disability Services.
+For more information regarding the policies and procedures please contact us.

-Exceptions to these procedures may be granted by the Associate Provost, the Associate Dean of Academic Services, or the General Counsel.
+Exceptions to these procedures may be granted by the Associate Dean of Academic Services or the General Counsel.

 In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, it’s our policy that no qualified student be excluded from, be denied the benefits of, or otherwise be subjected to discrimination within any university program or activity.
 Bentley’s Americans with Disabilities Act compliance officer is Judy Malone.
 She can be reached at 781.891.2016 or email@example.com